AntonPochernikov/ambiguous/README.md

 # Nondeterminictic computation in JavaScript
 This small library provides us with tools to describe problems that contain ambiguous values and requirements.
-As the result we can obtain all possible solutions of current problem.
+As the result we can obtain all possible solutions for current problem.

 ***